sc-30-bit/yolo26-cann-cpp/README.md

 ## CMake Notes

-The project expects:

-* OpenCV from the local system installation
-* Ascend headers and libraries from local CANN installation
+The project uses OpenCV from the local system installation and looks for Ascend headers and `libascendcl.so` from the local CANN Toolkit installation.